The Wolf of Snow Hollow: Plot

 Grieving for Hadley and frustrated with the case, John is banned from his support group meetings at Alcoholics Anonymous.
 The body of a man living in a camper outside town is found dead of a heroin overdose and the police believe that he is the killer due to his height, his knife collection, the presence of a pet wolf-dog, and the discovery of the body of a missing woman in his backyard.
 The coroner later insults John's intelligence and threatens to tell the press about his difficulties in finding the murderer.
 John deduces that the coroner was responsible for the vandalism of Robson's car and fires him.

 While John is out distributing evidence from the closed case back to its original owners, PJ contacts Robson, saying that his belongings contained a seam ripper that was not his.
 Deducing that the ripper is for taxidermy, Robson realizes that taxidermist Paul Carnury must be investigated, just as John stops by Paul's house.
 Paul seems eager for details of the case and asks John about his daughter, something he could not have known unless he was present when Jenna was attacked.
 John asks Paul to stand up to his actual height, revealing himself to be nearly 7 feet tall.
 He slams the door on John and runs.
 John breaks into the house, discovering a workstation containing Hannah's head.
 Paul stabs John in the stomach and lifts him off of the ground.
 Hearing sirens, he drops John, changes into a homemade wolf costume and flees into the woods.
 Wounded, John pursues Paul, who is shot and incapacitated by Robson.
 John then shoots Paul repeatedly in the head before collapsing.

 Robson later becomes Snow Hollow's new sheriff.
 She and John help Jenna move into her college dorm.
-John leaves Jenna condoms.
+John leaves Jenna condoms and by the look of shock on her face, possibly a gun or other weapon for self-defense.
 As he walks out of the dorm, he passes two students making sexual comments about the gymnasts in the dorm.
 He stops for a moment but then just walks away.